 Charities, including Living Streets

-Viv is a Fellow of the Chartered Institute of Marketing and a member of the Institute's Social Marketing Interest Group.
-She is also an Institute of Leadership Management qualified trainer.
+Viv holds a Diploma from the Chartered Institute of Marketing and is an Institute of Leadership Management qualified trainer.

 Viv appreciates the challenges faced by public sector organisations and understands that social marketing is a way of working, not a strategy in itself.
 This means working with clients to increase their skills, knowledge and competency when applying social marketing principles, with the aim of achieving cost effective behavioural change.

 Viv works independently or with other social marketing and behavioural change associates and specialists.

 Viv's latest workshop Is A Nudge Enough? is run with behavioural economist Stephen Young .
 As well as offering bespoke training and facilitation on social marketing and behavioural economics, they have presented at conferences including the UK Public Health Conference and the World Social Marketing Conference.

 Find out more at Viv's Linked In profile